bcgov/aporeto-demo-project/README.md

 # Contributing

 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms."
+By participating in this project you agree to abide by its terms.

 # References

-Find the Hipster Store [here](https://github.com/GoogleCloudPlatform/microservices-demo) on GitHub.
+Find the original Hipster Store [here](https://github.com/GoogleCloudPlatform/microservices-demo) on GitHub.

 The Hipster Store Service Architecture, which defines the communication patterns of the application, can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo#service-architecture).

 Much of the application deployment manifests are taken directly from the k8s manifests supplied by Google.
-Those components are Copyright 2018 Google LLC.
+That source is Copyright 2018 Google LLC.